evert/evert.github.com/_posts/2014/2014-06-24-promises-in-php.md

 Using Promises was absolutely ideal here, and a lot of fun.
 So I added it to the sabre/event library.

-I managed to compress the full concept into [a single, relatively class][4], but it took a fair bit of step-through debugging to figure out what I did wrong at times.
+I managed to compress the full concept into [a single, relatively simple class][4], but it took a fair bit of step-through debugging to figure out what I did wrong at times.

 The full documentation for it can be found [on the website][3].
+I hope others have some use for it!

 [1]: http://sabre.io/event/
 [2]: http://www.php.net/manual/en/book.libevent.php